 We are all extremely busy and making dinner during the week can be overwhelming.
 Here are the steps you prepare in the day(s) in advance and store in the fridge as your meal Kit… (See the recipe below for more details)

 For this recipe, you can make and cut the gnocchi ahead and then freeze them before cooking them in water.
 Then simply add them to boiling water while frozen to cook.
-You can also make the sauce in advance and warm in a skillet and then toss the gnocchi in to combine.

 Cut your cauliflower into small florets.
 Peel the potato and cut into small dices.
 Immediately add the potato to cold water in a small pot so it doesn’t brown.